2023 Mid-South Chess Camp

 Jake Kleiman International Master · Founder of Mid-South Chess Camp

 Jake Kleiman is a Phi Beta Kappa and Magna Cum Laude graduate of Rhodes College.
 IM Kleiman was invited to play in the US Cadets, the World Junior Olympics, the US Masters, and on the US World Youth Team.
 In 2005 and in 2006, he was invited to play in the US Championships.
 In 2006, he was runner-up in the US Junior Championship.
 In addition, he was recognized by the United States Chess Federation with its annual Scholar/Chess Player Award.
 IM Kleiman took first place in the Millionaire Satellite Chess Tournament held August 20l4 and is the highest rated player in our region.
 No stranger to chess instruction, IM Kleiman has been coaching at Mid-South Chess Camp as well as in school settings for twenty years.
 He has coached some of the top-rated Tennessee Scholastic Chess Players.
-IM Kleiman recently graduated from dental school and is in his residency.
+IM Kleiman recently graduated from dental school.

 Meet the Coaches